Hoecker-Lab/pocketoptimizer/README.rst

     # Set the Path to your working directory which contains the scaffold and ligand folder
     # Set a pH value or use the default value of 7.2
     # Select a force field (either: charmm36 or amber_ff14SB)
-    design = po.DesignPipeline(work_dir='YOUR_PROJECT_PATH', ph=pH_VALUE, forcefield='YOUR_FORCEFIELD')
+    design = po.DesignPipeline(work_dir='YOUR_PROJECT_PATH', ph=pH_VALUE, forcefield='YOUR_FORCEFIELD', ncpus=8)

 While you are initializing you can define a pH, used for protonating the side chains of the protein and also the ligand molecule.
 Additionally, PocketOptimizer has two force fields implemented, the AMBER ff14SB and the CHARMM 36 force field.
-AMBER stands for Assisted Model Building with Energy Refinement, while CHARMM stands for Chemistry at HARvard Macromolecular Mechanics.
 These force fields contain not only parameters for all defined atom types but also the energy functions used to calculate the potential energy of the protein-ligand system.
 The energy functions mostly rely on harmonic potentials describing different bonded interactions, such as bond lengths or bond angles and Lennard-Jones or coulombic potentials describing different non-bonded interactions such as van-der-Waals (vdW) or electrostatic interactions.
+Besides you can define the number of
+CPUs used for all energy calculations.

 It is recommended to use PocketOptimizer in combination with a Jupyter notebook, as it allows a more flexible and interactive use of the framework.